Policy on Meeting the Needs of Students with Disabilities

 Please direct questions to the Associate Dean of Students Office, (269) 337-7209.

 - Upon enrollment or upon receiving an assessment that verifies a disability, a student must make an appointment with the Associate Dean of Students/Disability Services Coordinator to discuss the disability and the process for receiving accommodations.
 It will be imperative to bring or send ahead the medical verification of the disability.

 - Print and complete the Disability Accommodation form.
-New students may complete the electronic Accommodation Form which is located on the New Student Portal under "Optional Forms."
+New students may complete the electronic Accommodation Form

 - You must provide a copy of the medical documentation and any recommendations about necessary accommodations that are included.
 If the assessment does not provide the necessary information with which to determine accommodations or if the assessment is more than three years old, the Associate Dean of Students may ask the student for additional assessment.